 How does it feel to be living in the house that you built?

 It feels pretty surreal.
-As the build was in its final stages I had to keep reminding myself that it wasn’t just a “project”, it was our home and we’d be living in it.
-Our first night was full of smiles, some champagne and many deep breaths of relief.
-We didn’t have hot water or a stove because our gas wasn’t working (turns out the guy we hired to put it in used the wrong regulator—I should have just done it myself!).
+As the build was in its final stages, I had to keep reminding myself that it wasn’t just a “project,” it was our home, and we’d be living in it.
+Our first night was full of smiles, some champagne, and many deep breaths of relief.
+We didn’t have hot water or a stove because our gas wasn’t working (it turns out the guy we hired to put it in used the wrong regulator—I should have just done it myself!).